Grounded in science, elevating the standard.

 What about the impact on children in the community?

-Our facility in Boonton Township is an agricultural operation that is charged with producing cannabis for the treatment of medical conditions approved and licensed by the State of New Jersey.
+Our facility in Boonton Township is an agricultural operation that is producing cannabis for the treatment of medical conditions approved and licensed by the State of New Jersey.
 We are stringently monitored and inspected by the New Jersey Department of Health and cannot sell medical products at our cultivation facility in Boonton Township.
 New Jersey State law mandates that a medical cannabis cultivation site cannot be within 1,000 feet of a drug-free school zone.
 Our site is approximately 1.5 miles from the nearest drug-free school zone.

-Our dispensary operation will be located in Phillipsburg NJ, approximately 55 miles from Boonton Township.
-Medical cannabis products will be transported there from the Boonton Township facility in secure vehicles as required by the state.
+Our dispensary operation will be located in Phillipsburg, NJ, approximately 55 miles from Boonton Township.
+Medical cannabis products will be transported there from the Boonton Township facility in secure vehicles, as required by the state.
 The dispensary is located roughly two-thirds of a mile from the nearest school, which substantially exceeds the state requirements of a minimum of one thousand feet.

 During evening hours, when supplemental grow lights are most often used in greenhouses, we will use blackout curtains on the tops of our greenhouses and insulated panels on the sides to shield the light from escaping.
+We take all potential environmental impacts seriously and have applied precautions to limit any negative effects on our surrounding community.

 Will the cultivation facility create traffic congestion?